mcpontorez/CsonSerializator/README.md

 The project will eventually be finalized

 # C# Type and Syntax native support
-For easy reading, easy initialization, smaller file sizes, code interchangeability between compilation time and runtime
+For easy reading, easy initialization, smaller file size, code interchangeability between compilation time and runtime

 # Less allocation
 than NewtonJson